markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 144 - List pattern matching with arrays

-> Thanks to Ashish Gupta who raised these issues via email.
+> Thanks to Ashish Gupta who raised this issue via email on April 2, 2024.

 In Step 1, I wrote a function that is implemented with a lambda and a `switch` expression.
 But this syntax has not been properly introduced yet.
 In the next edition, I will add a note to refer forwards to *Chapter 4 - Writing, Debugging, and Testing Functions*, in section *Using lambdas in function implementations* on page 187 for more information.
 For example: "In C# 6, Microsoft added support for **expression-bodied function members**.
 We will look at an example of this now.
-In C#, lambdas are the use of the => character to indicate a return value from a function."
+In C#, lambdas are the use of the `=>` character to indicate a return value from a function."

-# Page 144 - List pattern matching with arrays

 > Thanks to [Vlad Alexandru Meici](https://github.com/vladmeici) who raised this [issue on January 20, 2024].